What we’ll cover:

 If you have a 529 plan, one important thing to remember is that you’re allowed to change the beneficiary on the account.

-Good to know: Changing the beneficiary can sometimes trigger a “tax event” (this means you may end up paying taxes or penalties just for making the change).
+Good to know: Changing the beneficiary may sometimes trigger a “tax event” (this means you may end up paying taxes or penalties just for making the change).
 Generally speaking, if the new beneficiary is a family member of the original beneficiary, there are no tax consequences for making the change.

 For more information, see IRS Publication 970 or talk to your tax advisor.